mszeu/iSpingQuiz2CSV/README.md

 **csvfile** name of the output CSV file.

-If not specified the file name will be the same of the quiz file but with the **.csv** extension.
+If not specified, the file name will be the same as the quiz file but with the **.csv** extension.

 ## Example